 WERRINGTON (LINDSAY AND LONDONDERRY ELECTORATES) Werrington Arterial Stage 2 The 2.2km "missing link" between Dunheved Road and Gipps Street at Werrington.
-Part of the wider network connecting the M4 Motorway to the North-West Growth Area.
-Refer Page 10 for more detail. \$300M Upgrade The Kingsway North Sports Precinct Amenities The central amenities building requires upgrade to meet national and state sporting facility guidelines, support current users, increase sporting opportunities, provide an inclusive experience and break down barriers to participation.
+Part of the wider network connecting the M4 Motorway to the North-West Growth Area. \$3M.
+Successful funding from the NSW Government for planning \$3M committed from NSW Government for a planning for the Werrington Arterial Stage 2. \$300M for construction Refer Page 10 for more detail.
+Upgrade The Kingsway North Sports Precinct Amenities The central amenities building requires upgrade to meet national and state sporting facility guidelines, support current users, increase sporting opportunities, provide an inclusive experience and break down barriers to participation.
 The existing facilities will be updated with changing facilities, accessible toilet facilities, officials changerooms, new storage and first aid areas.
 Council has identified \$850,000 towards the project in 22/23.
 NSW Multi-sport grant has been awarded \$1.425M.
+2 years \$2.375M \$1.425M Successful funding from the NSW Office of Sport Multisport fund and \$950,000 Successful funding from the NSW Government Essential Community Sport Community Sport Asset Program, of which \$500,000 towards amenities flood resilience and \$450,000 towards car park drainage and sports surface improvements

-2 years \$950,000 Successful grant application to NSW Govt's Essential Community Sport Asset Program Upgrade the Kingsway South Amenities Upgrade the amenity building with inclusive change rooms, officials changeroom, canteen, storage, first aid, club room, administration, and accessible toilet facilities.
+WERRINGTON (LINDSAY AND LONDONDERRY ELECTORATES) Upgrade the Kingsway South Amenities Upgrade the amenity building with inclusive change rooms, officials changeroom, canteen, storage, first aid, club room, administration, and accessible toilet facilities.
 The upgraded amenities will meet contemporary sport facility guidelines to facilitate increased sports participation.
 Upgrade the irrigation system.
-2-3 years \$3M Upgrade Werrington Lakes Play space Upgrades to the Werrington Lakes precinct with improvements to play space equipment and infrastructure for older children, amenities, walking trails and signage, accessibility to complement existing recreational infrastructure.
-Upgrades to the play space will complement the existing recreation and sport infrastructure and complete the development of the precinct as a recreation destination.
+2-3 years \$3M Upgrade Werrington Lakes Playspace Upgrades to the Werrington Lakes precinct with improvements to playspace equipment and infrastructure for older children, amenities, walking trails and signage, accessibility to complement existing recreational infrastructure.
+Upgrades to the playspace will complement the existing recreation and sport infrastructure and complete the development of the precinct as a recreation destination.
 2-3 years \$2M Upgrade Parkes Avenue Sports Precinct (including Rance Oval) Following recent precinct redevelopment this project will fulfil the sporting precinct's requirements by providing enhanced storage and new floodlighting to Rance Oval, which is currently unlit, upgrade tennis and multi-court floodlighting, two additional changerooms and upgrading the outdoor basketball court as a multi-sport court space.
 The facility upgrades will provide greater access to sports and recreation activities for Penrith.
 2-3 years \$4M

 CAMBRIDGE PARK (LINDSAY AND PENRITH ELECTORATES) New Amenities for Harold Corr Oval Synthetic Athletics Track A new universally designed amenity building is required to compliment the stage I upgrades and anticipated additional community use.
 The new amenities building will provide upgraded canteen, unisex change rooms, accessible toilets, first-aid and medical room, and multi-purpose room.
 Further enhancements to the precinct include stage 2 car parking, undercover awning with spectator seating, landscaping and tree planting.
-2-3 years \$6.15M Upgrade Allsopp and Patterson Oval Provide an upgrade to the existing amenities and floodlighting, new storage and field surface upgrades to address drainage.2-3 years \$3.5M
+2-3 years \$6.15M Upgrade Allsopp and Patterson Oval Provide an upgrade to the existing amenities and floodlighting, new storage and field surface upgrades to address drainage.
+2-3 years \$3.5M